Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The title and description clearly state it calculates the Expression (Destiny) number from full birth name using Pythagorean numerology, which distinguishes it from sibling tools like life_path, soul_urge, etc.
+The description clearly states the tool calculates the Expression (Destiny) number from the full birth name using Pythagorean numerology, with a specific verb and resource.
+It distinguishes itself from sibling tools like life_path and soul_urge by naming the specific calculation and its purpose (natural talents, life goals).

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.